Loss of Income Appeal

 Eligibility for 2014-2015 financial aid is based on total income (taxable and some untaxed income) from tax year 2013.
 When the total income for the family unit is expected to be lower in the 2014 tax year as a result of one or more of a hardship event we may approve an adjustment under the conditions outlined below.

 Quick Reference: Loss of Income Appeal Checklist (pdf)

 - Hardship in general should be of an involuntary nature (outside the control of student and/or parent):

 - Job layoff / termination

 - Hardship must be verified with official documents (third-party)

 - An adjustment will improve the student’s financial aid eligibility

 - Loss of income must occur in the 2014 tax year for a possible aid adjustment for Fall 2014, Spring 2015 and/or Summer 2015

-- Determining a loss of income can be done by either
+- Determining a loss of income can be determine by:

 - Providing signed copies of 2014 Federal Tax Returns before the academic year deadline